dcdpr/did-btc1/chapters/Terminology.md

 Content Addressable Storage

-: Content Addressable Storage (CAS) is a data storage system where content is addressable using Content Identifiers (CIDs).
+: Content Addressable Storage (CAS) is a data storage system where content is addressable using ::Content Identifiers:: (CIDs).
 The Interplanetary File System (IPFS) is an example of CAS.

 CAS